codedrunks/BrewBot/src/README.md

 > Use `BtnMsg.on("name", (args) => {})` to subscribe to them
 > - `press` is emitted whenever the button is pressed by a user and gets passed the MessageButton and ButtonInteraction instances
 > - `timeout` is emitted when the timeout of the BtnMsg, set in the settings object, is reached.
 After the timeout, the `.destroy()` method is automatically called
 > - `destroy` is emitted whenever the `.destroy()` method is called and it prompts the registry to deregister this BtnMsg instance.
 It gets passed an array of `MessageButton.customId`'s.
-After this event is emitted, all previously registered event listeners will be removed and will never receive evetns again.
+After this event is emitted, all previously registered event listeners will be removed and will never receive events again.

 <br>